V.A. Annual Evaluations

 - Failure to be recommended for admission to doctoral candidacy by either the Program Area Training Committee or the Department faculty.

-- Inability to form a Thesis or Dissertation Committee.
+- Failure to form a Thesis or Dissertation Committee.

 - Unauthorized leave.